vanjohnson879/frontline-cloud-doc/content/reference/user/reports/index.md

 ---
 title: "Reports"
 description: "Learn how to analyze test reports and discover the slow parts of your application."
-lead: "Analyze the reports and discover the slow parts of your application."
+lead: "Analyze your reports and discover the bottlenecks in your application."
 date: 2021-03-10T14:29:43+00:00
 lastmod: 2021-08-05T13:13:30+00:00
 weight: 10080